Soren Anderson, PhD '08, Associate Professor of Economics, Michigan State University

 "As Head of the emerging market economies’ group, I oversee the analytical and policy work on emerging market economies to inform the Board of Governors.
 The rigorous curriculum of the economics department as well as the high intellect and excellent mentorship of its faculty prepared me well for my current job.
 At the UM, you will find not only diverse and well-respected faculty in various fields of economics, but you will also find great mentors genuinely committed to your success in graduate school and beyond."

-Taryn Dinkelman, PhD '08, Brian and Jeannelle Brady Associate Professor of Economics, University of Notre Dame
+Taryn Dinkelman, PhD '08, Loughrey Associate Professor of Economics, University of Notre Dame

 "My UM training in empirical methods used in the fields of labor, public and development has been instrumental in shaping the why that I approach my research with.
 Taking all of those classes in econometric methods has made me a better teacher of methods, especially to the uninitiated.
 The department has tremendous breadth and depth across and within fields.
 In addition to getting excellent supervision for my research, the interactions I had with my faculty mentors at UM taught me how to be in the profession as an academic."